OpenLiberty/liberty-tools-eclipse/docs/user-guide.md

 ![Dashboard Refresh highlighted](images/dashboardToolbarRefresh.png)

-## Running your application on Liberty using dev mode
+## Accessing Liberty Tools Operations

-3 options are avaialble to start your Liberty application in dev mode by using the menu actions provided through the Liberty dashboard view or the Eclipse IDE explorer view.
+Liberty Tools provides a series of operations to speed up application development.
+These operations can be launched either through the **Liberty Dashboard** view or through the Project Explorer (or Package Explorer) views.
+The multiple views can be mixed and matched, for example a run configuration created and customized through the **Liberty Dashboard** can later be launched through the Project Explorer context menu.
+Another example is that an application started through the Project Explorer can be stopped through the **Liberty Dashboard** operation.

 ### Using the Liberty dashboard view

 The Liberty dashboard provides a context menu to the Liberty projects in it.
-Users can choose the menu contents to perform a series of operations that can speed up application development.

 Maven Projects             | Gradle Projects :-------------------------:|:-------------------------: